LukePappa/Ourism/text.md

-To obtain complete freedom from suffering, don't impose misery upon yourself.
+To obtain complete freedom from misery, do not impose it upon yourself.